samleeney/llm-development-cookiecutter/README.md

 6. Update documentation immediately after making changes
 7. Follow the workflow in `docs/HOW_TO_DEV.md`

+**Initial Setup**: If user has filled in "FILL IN HERE" sections in PROJECT_GOAL.md and PLAN.md, merge their content with the example structure when asked to "optimize" or "merge"

 ## Usage

 <!-- EXAMPLE - REPLACE WITH YOUR PROJECT'S USAGE -->